confluentinc/ksql/docs/developer-guide/serialization.rst

     CREATE STREAM y AS SELECT f0 FROM x;

 The second statement defines a stream with only a single field in the value, named ``f0``, and uses the JSON format.
-When writing out result to Kafka KSQL would persist a row where ``f0`` had the value ``10`` as a JSON object:
+When KSQL writes out the result to Kafka, it persists a row with field ``f0`` set to the value ``10`` as a JSON object:

 .. code:: json